Prairie Sentinels: Fort MacLeod Alberta

 As we do often, we take time to stand there – we love twilight for this, for the peace and magic colours it brings – and ponder our subject.
 So many people directly or indirectly, relied on this very building for their livelihood.
 Those who worked there directly, the famers who sold their grain and the railway crews were all connected in a complex way.
 Now this once busy place is all quiet now.

-Know more: (new windows): Grain Elevators of Alberta and Fort MacLeod Alberta.
+Know more: (new tabs): Grain Elevators of Alberta and Fort MacLeod Alberta.

 They’re saying…